-The John F. Lopez (JFL) Internship takes place each summer to promote development opportunities for undergraduate students.
-John F. Lopez (JFL) Interns who are selected are current enrolled undergraduate students that demonstrate leadership potential, willingness to face challenges, and ability to share talent and skill with the Hispanic/Latino community.
-Named in honor of NHI Board Trustee, John F. Lopez, the John F. Lopez Internship is designed to elicit qualities of spirit, creativity, and talent exemplified by its founder.
-Of the 90,000 NHI alumni, John F. Lopez made some of the greatest contributions to the growth of the National Hispanic Institute.
-He served as a student participant in the first statewide LDZ program in 1983, volunteered eight successive years in NHI programs, served as a full time professional in Maxwell, and now is a member of the NHI Board of Trustees.
-John also founded the College Register and internship program.
+The John F. Lopez (JFL) Internship takes place each summer to provide professional development opportunities for undergraduate students.
+John F. Lopez (JFL) Interns are currently enrolled undergraduate students who demonstrate leadership potential, willingness to be challenged, and the desire to share their talents and skills with their community.
+Named in honor of NHI Board Trustee John F. Lopez, the John F. Lopez Internship is designed to honor the spirit, creativity, and talent exemplified by its founder.
+Of NHI’s 100,000 alumni, John F. Lopez was recognized with the creation of this internship due to his contributions to the growth of NHI.
+John was a student participant in the very first Texas statewide LDZ program in 1983.
+He also volunteered for eight successive years of NHI programs, served as a full-time staff member in Maxwell (NHI Headquarters), and is now a member of the NHI Board of Trustees.
+Among other contributions, John founded the College Register and internship programs.

 The National Hispanic Institute aims to expand the base of leadership in the Latino community.
 Annually, NHI conducts leadership programs for students ranging in age from high school freshmen to college seniors.
 Programs of the National Hispanic Institute include the Great Debate, the Lorenzo de Zavala Youth Legislative Session, Collegiate World Series, Abroad Language Programs, John F. Lopez Internship, Collegiate Leadership Network, and Celebración.
 Special consortiums of the National Hispanic Institute include the College Register and Community Leadership Center.
 Annually, 80-100 undergraduate institutions actively work with the Institute in Latino student outreach and our community leadership council actively seeks out and mobilizes students to engage in NHI leadership experiences.
 Additionally, NHI achieves its level of community impact through the contribution of volunteer parents and 1,000 NHI alumni each year.